Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

+\begin{remark}[Single-step feasibility] We claim feasibility in the following sense: at every timestep, a collision-free single-step command exists and is returned; Although finite-horizon planning ignores conflicts beyond~$h_r$, \gls{acr:accbs} executes only the first step of a node whose active prefix, with~$h_r \geq 1$, is conflict-free, so the action is conflict-free by construction.
+Such a node always exists: by \cref{def:mapf-inst} the graph is \emph{reflexive}, the joint all-wait action is conflict-free and constitutes a conflict-free active prefix for any~$h_r \ge 1$.
+Tail conflicts are reconsidered at the next step, when \gls{acr:accbs} replans from the updated state.
+Applying this argument at each step ensures single-step feasibility throughout the closed-loop execution. \end{remark}

-\begin{remark}[Performance vs. time budget] As in \gls{acr:mpc}~\cite{bachtiar2016continuity}, strict monotonic improvement of trajectory quality with time budget (or horizon) is not guaranteed for \gls{acr:accbs}.
-Nevertheless, increasing the horizon is known to reduce suboptimality in finite-horizon control~\cite{lavalle2006planning,grne2013nonlinear}: larger horizons mitigate myopia, letting the finite-horizon cost better approximate the true value function and typically yielding empirically better trajectories. \end{remark}
+\begin{remark}[Performance vs. time budget] As in \gls{acr:mpc}~\cite{bachtiar2016continuity}, strict monotonic improvement of trajectory quality with time budget (horizon) is not guaranteed for \gls{acr:accbs}.
+Nevertheless, increasing horizon reduces suboptimality in finite-horizon control~\cite{lavalle2006planning,grne2013nonlinear}: larger horizons mitigate myopia, letting the finite-horizon cost better approximate the true value function and typically yielding empirically better trajectories. \end{remark}